tropical-nerd/snowman/README.md

 # Blank Pug Sass

 This is a template based my preferred [CodePen](https://codepen.io) configuration but for local development of small web projects.
-It includes Pug, Sass, BrowserSync and a Gulp process for building and serving.
-I use it for creating CSS animations or UI elements.
+It uses Gulp to create a developmer environment with Pug, Sass, and BrowserSync.
+It's good for for creating CSS animations, UI elements, hand-written SVGs, or any other lightweight frontend project that doesn't require routing.

 ## Installation